nleloc/mbbpatch-fork/README.md

 ## Contributing
 - PRs are welcome, but you are NOT allowed to use any AI-tools for creating PRs to this project, even if it's manually reviewed by human. please use your brain and search engine & read documentation (without AI things) !
 - If you wish to use AI-tools, please go ahead and find for another project instead.

+## Project history

+- 05/2023 : MB Bank MOD APK ANDROID project created on Telegram (@mbbmod), providing modified MB Bank APKs since v5.8 with lots of features such as bypassing accessibility check and show a guide to hide root instead of show rooted screen then close the app.
+- 01/2024 : Channel from 2023 is deleted, due to Telegram banning account (@cuynutt)
+- 06/2024 : [MB Android Patched] channel created, providing modified MB Bank Flutter APKs and then MB React Native APKs
+- 01/2025 : Channel renamed to [MBCP Android] due to MB discontinued version that does not requires CorePatch.
+MBCP Helper also existed since then.
+- 05/2025 : Project is rewritten from closed source (mostly with MT Manager) to open source with `bash` programming language, reduce the trust issues with closed source app before, also allow anyone to patch it manually.
+- 06/2025 : [Hide VTAP root detection activity & dialog] patch was added, enables the ability to use the MBCP app with superuser (root permission) enabled.
+- 08/2025 : @fukiame joining to refactor the project source code, made it easier to maintain in the future, also implement some specific nice logic.
+- 10/2025 : MB discontinued `v6.4.66`, the last version with almost all patches working (except `bypass_accessibility_applist`) with `GW525` error when logging in
+- 11/2025 : After multiple times lying myself and always said that I'm not a developer, ***I embraced and claim myself as a MBCP developer* and still having skill issues, but atleast, I made this project, and solved the issues that MB's development team created to the MB Bank app with `code` that bypassing them.
+- 11/2025 (2) : MB released `v6.4.74` with AI-crap button that replaces legacy search button.
+I created a patch that force replace it back to old search icon.
+- ...

 ## Credits
 - [apktool](https://github.com/iBotPeaches/Apktool)